hipspay/hips-ios-sdk-mpos/README.md

 # Usage
 ----
-## HipsSDK Initialization
-After loading the main view controller, call `HipsSDK.initialize()` to load default HipsSDK parameters.
-It will return true if there is a default terminal set and if it is activated (see below for activation and setting default terminal)

 ## Hips Settings
 The SDK provides a UI to handle terminal settings.
 Launch Hips Settings by calling `HipsSDK.deviceSettings()`.